francois-gm/go-kabk-y1a/03 - 20240923 - CSS/README.md

 2. Exchange your CSS selector with someone.
 Now, write the HTML markup that corresponds to the selector you received.
 3. To make sure that the selector targets the HTML element you wrote, give that selector some CSS properties/values (the `color` or `background-color` properties as examples).

-- Presentation assignment 1
+## Presentation assignment 1

-I do, we do, you do
+CSS property specialist